-It’s becoming more and more difficult for those performing retail arbitrage to turn a profit in an eCommerce world that’s becoming saturated, increased restrictions from purchase sources such as Target, and new Amazon brand restrictions.
-It’s time to start considering options that will transfer the control of your businesses from eCommerce marketplaces to where it should be-- in your hands.
+It’s becoming more and more difficult for those performing retail arbitrage to turn a profit.
+Especially today, where there is more saturation, increased restrictions from purchase sources, and new Amazon brand restrictions.
+It’s time to start considering options that will transfer the control to where it should be – in your hands.

 So What’s the Deal with Private Labeling?

-Like most businesses, there’s a lot of work in the beginning finding a sellable product, a trustworthy warehouse, and an appealing brand.
+Like most businesses, there’s work in the beginning to find a sellable product, a warehouse, and a brand.
 However, after the initial investment, you can scale your participation depending on the type of income you desire from it.

-If you want a passive supplemental income (maybe >$2,000 per month) then once you’re setup, you can take a huge step back.
+If you want a passive supplemental income (>$2,000 per month) then once you’re set up, you can take a step back.
 If later on, you find you want to add additional products to grow your brand and start making it your primary business, you also have the option to step up and start growing.

-The great thing about private labeling is that you can scale it to be as large or as small as what best fits your life.
-I know the process can appear daunting, and without a little help it’s hard to figure out where to start.
-So, I’ve tried to make the process easier by providing you with all the tips you’ll need to get started below.
+The great thing about private labeling is that you can scale it to what best fits your life.
+I know the process can appear daunting, and without a little help, it’s hard to figure out where to start.
+So, I’ve tried to make the process easier by providing you with all the tips you’ll need to get started.

 Step One: The Product